The Philadelphia Department of Public Health works every day to make sure Philadelphia is prepared for any kind of public health emergency.

 A public health emergency is anything that can make lots of people really sick unexpectedly or quickly.
 Examples of public health emergencies include H1N1 influenza, an outbreak of meningitis at a university and even a bioterrorist attack.
 Public health emergencies can be natural or man-made and can happen at any time.
 That's why it is important to be prepared.

 The Bioterrorism and Public Health Preparedness Program is currently developing, refining and testing a number of plans to respond to public health emergencies.
-The Centers for Disease Control requires us to plan for bioterrorist attacks like the anthrax attacks seen in 2001.
+The Centers for Disease Control and Prevention requires us to plan for bioterrorist attacks like the anthrax attacks seen in 2001.
 We have also developed plans to respond to pandemic influenza, suspect white powder, smallpox and mass casualty incidents, like an airplane crash.

 Bioterrorism is when someone releases a germ that can infect people and make them very sick.
 The most famous bioterrorist attack is the 2001 anthrax letters, but the United States has seen other attacks.
 In 1984, a cult in Washington State put salmonella in local salad bars.
 No one died from that attack, but lots of people got sick.
 The CDC has categorized germs into different categories depending on how dangerous the germ is.